Showing posts with label Bollywood. Show all posts

 Modernity and Western ideas: Naren is representative of modernity in the film.
 He is young, handsome, educated and liberal.
 He wears western clothes and believes in love.
 He is willing to fight for a woman whom he loves, even if she has been married to someone, and even if it means that society will be against them.

 Ghanshyam on the other hand is the traditional face of Indian men.
 Not much educated, he wears Indian clothes, and epitomises Ram, the mythical hero from Ramayana, as the elder son, who speaks gently, who takes care of everyone, who is obedient and respectful.
-Film looks at both the men with empathy, though in the end takes the side of the traditions.
+Film looks at both the men with empathy, though in the end takes the side of the traditions (also because that is what happens in the book written in early 20th century, on which this film is based).

 Technical aspects of the film: Swami has some beautiful songs including the sublime “Kya karun sajni” sung by Jesudas.
 Film's dialogue were written by acclaimed Hindi author Manu Bhandari.